opreabogdan1/Proiect-practic-TM/README.md

 ### 2.3 Test design

-- Functional test cases will be created in Zephyr Squad;
+- Functional test cases will be created in Zephyr Squad (for more details see chapter 3.2);
 - GUI test cases will be created in Zephyr Squad;
 - API test cases will be created in Postman;
 - The test design techniques used for generating test cases are: equivalence partitioning, boundary value analysis.